Skip to content

 Ownership Structure

-A holding company becomes a majority shareholder when it owns more than 50% of the company’s stocks.
+A holding company becomes a majority shareholder when it owns more than 50% of the company’s stock.
 A majority shareholder has greater control over the operations and decisions of the company.

 Operating Model